nssharmaofficial/red-eye-effect-classifier/README.md

 The [`dataset.py`](/dataset.py) script handles the loading, transforming, and batching of images.
 Running it sets up the dataset paths, creates a custom dataset and data loader with transformations and visualizes some batches of images by saving them to the `dataset_output_images` directory.

 ![Example of `normal` eye](readme_images/example_normal_eye.png) ![Example of `red` eye](readme_images/example_red_eye.png)

+You can preview and/or download the images from [🤗 Hugging Face - red-eye-effect dataset](https://huggingface.co/datasets/nssharmaofficial/red-eye-effect).

 ## Model